tnichols217/notes/BritLit/Edward Lear.md

 - Makes use of crazy words like dee and bo
 - The entire plot of the poem is seemingly unrelated, the beginning, problems, and resolution are all very spontaneous
 - Who would ever think to give a duck some socks, wear a cloak, and smoke a cigar
+- It is written much like a Dr. Seuss book, with a lot of rhymes and the main point of it being fantastical

 ##